Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > * `T<A> <: T<in A>`
 > * `T<in A> <:> T<out A>`

-> Note: Kotlin does not support specifying both co- and contravariance at the same time, i.e., it is impossible to have `T<in A out B>`.
+> Note: Kotlin does not support specifying both co- and contravariance at the same time, i.e., it is impossible to have `T<in A out B>` neither on declaration- nor on use-site.

 For further discussion about mixed-site variance and its practical applications, we readdress you to [subtyping][Subtyping] and [generics][Generics].

-###### Declaration-site variance
+##### Declaration-site variance

-An invariant type parameter $F$ is an abstract type which may capture any well-formed type (see [subtyping][Subtyping] for more details on variance); if one needs co- or contravariant type parameter, they need to use projected type parameters.

-To represent a valid invariant type parameter of PACT $T$, $F$ should satisfy the following conditions.

-* $F$ is a type parameter available in the current type context $\Gamma$

-Projected type parameters are abstract types which are used to declare a type parameter as *covariant* or *contravariant*.
+A type parameter $F$ may be invariant, covariant or contravariant.

+By default, all type parameters are invariant.

+To specify a covariant type parameter, it is marked as $\outV F$.
+To specify a contravariant type parameter, it is marked as $\inV F$.

 The variance information is used by [subtyping][Subtyping] and for checking allowed operations on values of co- and contravariant type parameters.

-To represent a valid covariant type parameter $\triangleleft F$ of PACT $T$, $\triangleleft F$ should satisfy the following conditions.

-* $F$ is a type parameter available in the current type context $\Gamma$

-To represent a valid contravariant type parameter $\triangleright F$ of PACT $T$, $\triangleright F$ should satisfy the following conditions.

-* $F$ is a type parameter available in the current type context $\Gamma$

-> Note: a mnemonic to remember co- and contravariant type parameter notation is as follows: $\triangleleft F$ allows to covariantly get the value *out* of $F$, $\triangleright F$ allows to contravariantly put the value *in* to $F$.

 > Important: declaration-site variance can be used only when declaring types, e.g., type parameters of functions cannot be variant.

 > Example:
 >
 > ```kotlin
-> // A parameterized type with an invariant type parameter
+> // A type constructor with an invariant type parameter
 > interface Invariant<A>
-> // A parameterized type with a covariant type parameter
+> // A type constructor with a covariant type parameter
 > interface Out<out A>
-> // A parameterized type with a contravariant type parameter
+> // A type constructor with a contravariant type parameter
 > interface In<in A>
 >
 > fun testInvariant() {